Need Answers?

 Usual ageing involves two sets of problems.

 First, body organs, including kidneys, hearts and lungs, gradually lose strength with advancing age and the immune system declines.
 Secondly, there can be high levels of blood fats, sugar, and hypertension.
-With usual ageing, frequently your biological age is much greater than your chronological age.
-Sadly, as many as 60% of the Australian population unknowingly pursue this type of ageing.
+With usual ageing, your biological age is frequently much greater than your chronological age.
+Sadly, as many as 60% of the Australian population are unknowingly pursuing this ageing trajectory.

 -